RobinH08/Fronius_Battery_Control/README.md

 both scripts:
 * adopt scaling factor in all registry-write calls (standard value in code is 2.05) depending on the behavior of your system

+Disclamer:
+* there could be errors in the code
+* scaling factor provided by fronius will not be used - if there are changes in a future software update of your inverter, the provided code may not work